nuvious/QuiCC/Whitepaper.md

 connection.
 We must assume all packets are visible in clear text to a passive or active warden.
-To do this we need to hide communications in fields which a passive warden would not be able to distinguish from benign traffic and in a way where manipulation of the passed messages is not possible.
+To do this we need to hide communications in fields which a passive warden would not be able to distinguish from benign traffic and in a way where manipulation by an active warden would cause disruptions to legitimate traffic to an unacceptable degree.

 # Overview